AreebaSaeed17/FOCP-Drone_Simulation/README.md

 # Evidence Of Git :
 # AI Tool Reflection :
 We have utilised the help of AI specifically Chat GPT for two things in our program:
 1. Function for delay timer : We have added the delay timer function with the help of AI.
-When encountred with the task, we tried several times before resorting to the help of AI.
-With the help of Chat GPT, we learned how to simulate real-time pauses in program execution using system-level functionality.
-Working with AI to implement this taught us how to use platform-specific libraries like windows.h to access built-in functions such as Sleep() and how to modularize functionality by creating reusable delay logic instead of repeating code.
+When encountred with the task, we made several unsuccesful attempts of our own before resorting to the help of AI.
+With the help of Chat GPT, we learned how to simulate real-time pauses in program execution using system-level functionality.This experience helped us understand the use of platform-specific libraries like windows.h to access built-in functions such as Sleep() and how to modularize functionality by creating reusable delay logic instead of repeating code.
-2. Performance Score Formula : With the help of Chat GPT, we developed a formula for performance score to evaluate the performance of our drone in order to see how effectively and reliably it operates under various conditions and determine mission success.
-We learned how to turn real-world behavior into measurable logic and use AI to design, refine, and implement a scoring system efficiently.
+2. Performance Score Formula :With ChatGPT’s help, we designed a formula to evaluate the drone’s performance, measuring how effectively and reliably it operates under different conditions and determining mission success.
+We learned how to turn real-world behavior into measurable logic and use AI tools to design, refine, and implement a scoring system efficiently.
+# Future Improvements
+If we had learned advanced concepts like arrays and file handling, we could have improved the simulator by:
+1. Using file handling to save delivery logs (locations, weather, and outcomes) for performance tracking.
+2. Using arrays to manage multiple delivery locations dynamically instead of hardcoding them.